+Coordinators: A. Waibel, Sebastian Stüker

-Coordinators: Part of the modules: , A. Waibel, Sebastian Stüker Speech Processing (p.
-89)[IW4INSV] ECTS Credits 6 Hours per week 4 Term Winter term Instruction language de Learning Control / Exa The assessment is expl e description.
-Conditions
+Part of the modules: Speech Processing (p.
+90)[IW4INSV]

+ECTS Credits Hours per week 6 Term Instruction language Winter term de

 The students are introduced to the principles of the automatic recognition of speech.
 They are going to get to know the basic layout of a speech recognition system as well as the application of concepts and methods from the area of machine learning, that are utilized in automatic speech recognition.